jaspector

 Not publicly stated in the reviewed materials.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Aransas County does not operate a general city-style building department for unincorporated construction.
-Permit authority is narrower and runs primarily through Environmental Health, the Floodplain Administrator program, and Road and Bridge for specific permit categories. before applying.
+Source: Aransas County does not operate a general city-style building department for unincorporated construction.
+Permit authority is narrower and runs primarily through Environmental Health, the Floodplain Administrator program, and Road and Bridge for specific permit categories. ↗

 No verified countywide general building-permit requirement was found for ordinary unincorporated construction.
 Verified county permits are narrower: floodplain development permits in regulated floodplain contexts; septic permits through Environmental Health where public wastewater is unavailable; development review and additional permits for manufactured-home and other rental communities, including tree permits and county right-of-way driveway permits in those covered situations.

+Not all construction work requires a permit in unincorporated Aransas County, TX.
 The following work is generally exempt: Ordinary maintenance and repair of structures (where determined by the Floodplain Administrator not to increase flood risk or create a code issue).
 Note: No public exempt-work list was found for a countywide general building-permit program because no countywide general building-permit program was verified.
 Outside the narrower county-regulated categories (floodplain, OSSF, rental-community, tree, driveway), the reviewed county materials do not support assuming a city-style county building permit is required.
+When in doubt, confirm with the local building department before starting work.